jleiva/pony/readme.md

 ## AN IMPORTANT THING YOU MUST READ ##
-_This theme REQUIRES the use of the following modules:_
+_This theme REQUIRES the use of the following modules.
+REQUIRES.
+Your results won't be nearly as good without them.
+Really:_
 Fences — http://drupal.org/project/fences
 HTML5 Tools — http://drupal.org/project/html5_tools